 BOSGAME M4

-The BOSGAME M4 represents a compelling option for users seeking serious computing power in a compact package.
-Built around the AMD Ryzen 7 8745HS processor with its 8 cores and 16 threads boosting up to 5.1GHz, this mini PC delivers performance that rivals many full-sized desktop systems.
-What sets the M4 apart from the crowded mini PC market is its inclusion of an OCuLink port, which provides a direct PCIe 4.0 x4 connection for external GPUs without the bandwidth limitations of Thunderbolt or USB4.
-Combined with dual 2.5-gigabit Ethernet ports, USB4 connectivity, and support for four simultaneous 4K displays, the M4 targets gamers, content creators, and professionals who refuse to compromise on performance despite space constraints.
+The BOSGAME M4 is a compact mini PC built around the AMD Ryzen 7 8745HS (8 cores, 16 threads, up to 4.9GHz).
+What sets it apart from most mini PCs is its OCuLink port, a direct PCIe 4.0 x4 connection for external GPUs without the bandwidth limits of Thunderbolt or USB4.
+With dual 2.5-gigabit Ethernet, USB4, and support for three simultaneous 4K displays, the M4 targets gamers, content creators, and professionals who want desktop-class performance in a small footprint.

 Pros and Cons of the BOSGAME M4